Referrals to the Genentech Patient Foundation

 To learn more and to apply for help, visit GenentechPatientFoundation.com.

-To be eligible for free Genentech medicine from GATCF, insured patients must have exhausted all other forms of patient assistance (including the OCREVUS Co-pay Program and support from independent co-pay assistance foundations) and meet financial criteria.
-Uninsured patients must meet different financial criteria.
+To be eligible for free Genentech medicine from the Genentech Patient Foundation, insured patients who have coverage for their medicine must have exhausted all other forms of patient assistance (including the OCREVUS Co-pay Program and support from independent co-pay assistance foundations) and must meet financial criteria.
+Uninsured patients and insured patients without coverage for their medicine must meet different financial criteria.

 PAN=Patient Authorization and Notice of Request for Transmission of Health Information to Genentech Access Solutions and Genentech® Access to Care Foundation.

 OCREVUS is indicated for the treatment of adult patients with relapsing or primary progressive forms of multiple sclerosis.

 OCREVUS is contraindicated in patients with active hepatitis B virus infection and/or a in patients with a history of life threatening infusion reaction to OCREVUS.